whatbatman/coding_challenges/week1/README.md

 ```
   The number of nodes in the given list will be between 1 and 100.
 ```
+## solution
+Solved! look in challenge2.

+Another interesting approach that could have been taken, would be to use a second pointer that goes to `next->next`.
+When this one get to the end (`NULL`), the 1st pointer going to `next->` would be half way.

 # Challenge 2
 URL: https://leetcode.com/problems/longest-common-prefix/